Becoming financially independent and wealthy is the American dream. One of the best ways to achieve the American dream is by investing in real estate.

 You can invest in residential or commercial properties, and you can have a short-term or long-term investing strategy.
 You can also purchase stocks in REITs, which are companies that invest in real estate.

-There are benefits and drawbacks to investing in REITs and rental properties.
+There are benefits and drawbacks to investing in a REIT or rental property.
 Whether you decide to invest in REITs, rental properties, or both, your priority is to make money.

 The best way to make money in real estate is to understand your investment, including all the risks and rewards.

-We will explore the basics of short-term and long-term investing in REITs and rental properties and go over the pros and cons of each investing strategy.
+We will explore the basics of short-term and long-term investing in REIT vs rental property and go over the pros and cons of each investing strategy.

 Hopefully, this will give you a better understanding of investing in real estate and which type of real estate investing will work best for you.